RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 ## Weblog

 ---
+### April
+**Weeks from 1 to 15 April

+Trying to replicate my workmate's Ruben Lucas dedicated RL environment, both in Ubuntu and Mac.
+Ruben has differents projects which have implemented in his own RL environment: https://roboticslaburjc.github.io/2020-phd-ruben-lucas/install/

+---
 ### March
+**Weeks from 16 to 31 March**

+Installing main architecture in Ubuntu and Mac with Gazebo 11, Gym Gazebo and ROS 2

 **Weeks from 1 to 15 March**

 Installing working platform and simulators to implement inside RL algorithms